-(i) Please refer to Confidential Attachment OPUC 312 1st Supplemental for erosion control and site grading requirements identified for each of the coal-fired generation sites.
+(i) Please refer to Confidential Attachment OPUC 312 1st Supplemental for erosion control and site grading requirements identified for each of the coalfired generation sites.
 PacifiCorp has identified these additional documents that support the design criteria associated with the reclamation of each site.
+Confidential information is designated as Protected Information under the protective order in this proceeding and may only be disclosed to qualified persons as defined in that order.